 HOW LONG WILL IT TAKE TO SEE MY PHOTOS?
-Two weeks!
+Three weeks!
 Yes, we know most photographers take four times that long.
 But this is all we do, so we aren't trying to schedule editing around our "real" job.
 And when it is time to see your photos, we will have you into our studio for your very own premiere where you will get to relive your day on our big screen television while sweet music plays.
 Wine will flow along with tears, and sweets along with sweet words.
 We want the first time you see your photos to be as special as we can make it.
 It's a big deal to us.

 ARE ALL OF OUR PHOTOS EDITED?
 Yep!
 All of them.
 Every image we deliver is post produced with our unique signature style.
 This involves cropping, color correction, exposure adjustment, and selective black and white processing.
 Every photo you receive will be exactly as we intend them to be.